defanator/mod_aclr2/README.md

-# Module for Apache 2.x which automates serving static content with an NGINX local proxy
+# Module for Apache 2.x which automates serving static content with NGINX local proxy
 <br>

 ## License and copyrights